oiwjewe/network-security-detector/README.md

 - [Installation](content/installation.md) - The "Installation" section provides a step-by-step guide on how to install the application.
 - [Usage](content/usage.md) - The "Usage" section provides a step-by-step guide on how to run the application.
 - [Acknowledgments and Considerations](content/acknowledgments.md) - The "Acknowledgments and Final Remarks" section offers gratitude to those who contributed to the project and provides any concluding thoughts or important information.

+This tool can be extended to include more advanced techniques like deep learning or reinforcement learning to improve security over time.<br><br>